villhei/elixirtut/README.md

 ### Modules

 Elixir uses the concept of modules for grouping several functions together.
 Functions, other than anonymous functions, cannot be declared outside the scope of a module.
+We introduce the modules here very briefly and return to them when we start building something more complex.

 ```elixir
 iex> defmodule Math do